Does Your Website Run On WordPress? How To Tell

 Wappalyzer is also very easy to install.

-Once you have installed Wappalyzer on your web browser, icons will appear in your web browser identifying which software is installed on all the sites you visit …
+Once you have installed the Wappalyzer extension on your browser, icons will appear in your web browser, in the URL field identifying which technologies are being used by the sites you visit …

-If you see the WordPress icon displayed on the browser menu (as shown in the screen shot above), then the site has been built with WordPress.
+If you see the WordPress icon displayed on your browser menu (as shown in the screenshot above), then the site has been built with WordPress.

 SpyBar